tino-onit/tino-onit.github.io/_posts/2023-03-17-Troubleshooting-Fortinet.md

 diag ip route list              # Display the kernel routing table
 ```

+Now we can dive a little deeper into more specific troubleshooting and the various debug commands used.

 ## Flow Tracing

 One of my favorite things to use is Flow Tracing.
 It lets you see what happens to the packets as they ingress and/or egress the firewall